w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 `tracestate` field contains essential information for request correlation.
 Platforms and tracing systems MUST propagate this header.
 Compliance with the specification will require storing of `tracestate` as part of the request payload or associated metadata.
 Allowing the long field values can make compliance to the specification impossible.
 Thus, the aggressive limit of 512 characters was chosen.

 If the `tracestate` value has more than 512 characters, the tracer CAN decide to forward the `tracestate`.
 When propagating `tracestate` with the excessive length - the assumption SHOULD be that the receiver will drop this header.

-## Name format

-Name starts with the beginning of the string or separator `,` and ends with the equal sign `=`.
-The contents of the name are any URL encoded string that does not contain an equal sign `=`.
-Names should intuitively identify the tracing system even if multiple systems per vendor are present.

-## Value format

-Value starts after equal sign and ends with a separator `,` or end of string.
-In the case of a generic tracing system, it contains the same data as the most recent `traceparent` value.
-Other systems may have different formatting, such as Base64 encoded opaque values.

 ## Examples of HTTP headers